 In fact, cupcakes are one of my favorite things to bake.
 I bake them for coworkers, family, sometimes just because I feel like baking.
 So this past weekend I felt like it was time to start working on some of my own cupcake recipes for the blog.
 I figured the perfect place to start would be with one of my favorite things ever – PUMPKIN!

-I worked on several batched of pumpkin cupcakes and after some tweaking, I finally found the winning recipe.
+I worked on several batches of pumpkin cupcakes and after some tweaking, I finally found the winning recipe.
 The cupcakes themselves are slightly sweet, but not too sweet since we’re topping them with some frosting too.
-These cupcakes are extra moist thanks to the oil, brown sugar, and of course the pumpkin.
+These cupcakes are extra moist thanks to the oil, brown sugar, and of course, the pumpkin.

 I used a full cup of pumpkin in this recipe because I wanted to make sure the pumpkin flavor stood out.
-Since you won’t be using an entire can, you can use the rest to make these baked pumpkin donuts (one of my favorites!).
+Since you won’t be using an entire can of pumpkin, you can use the rest to make these baked pumpkin donuts (one of my favorites!).

-And then I also topped them with an easy cream cheese frosting with just four ingredients – cream cheese, butter, confectioners sugar (aka powdered sugar), and vanilla.
-I always set my cream cheese and butter out ahead of time to make sure they’re both soft, which makes them easier to mix together and a creamier frosting.
+And then these cupcakes are topped an easy cream cheese frosting with just four ingredients – cream cheese, butter, powdered sugar, and vanilla.
+I always make sure to set my cream cheese and butter out ahead of time so that they have time to come to room temperature once the cupcakes have cooled.

 - 1 and ½ cups (190 grams) all-purpose flour (spooned and leveled)

 - ¼ teaspoon ground ginger